 It should be noted that in the tax years 2018, 2019, 2020 and 2021, Generalfinance has adhered to the national tax consolidation with MGH - Massimo Gianolli Holding S.r.l., as consolidating company, and GGH - Gruppo General Holding S.r.l. and Generalbroker S.r.l., as consolidated together with the same Company, by virtue of the control relationship exercised by MGH over Generalfinance through GGH.
 Following audits carried out during the year, it emerged that the size of MGH's indirect shareholding in Generalfinance is not sufficient to meet the requirements of the relevant tax legislation, including, among other things, the requirement that the consolidating company must hold a shareholding in the consolidated company of more than 50% of the relevant share capital, taking into account the so-called demultiplication effect in the case of indirect shareholdings.

-With reference to the 2018, 2019, 2020 and 2021 tax periods (during which the tax consolidation regime was applied), Generalfinance is exposed to the risk that the tax authorities may not recognise the effectiveness of the tax consolidation option for the above-mentioned tax periods.
-Generalfinance may have to pay the amounts related to (a) any penalties and related interest accrued in relation to the higher tax owed by Generalfinance, estimated at approximately EUR 55 thousand, taking into account the provisions of Circular No. 3/E of 21 February 2014 of the Italian Revenue Agency; and (b) the higher tax owed, estimated at approximately EUR 308 thousand (without prejudice to the possibility of recourse to the consolidating company in relation to the higher tax owed).
-These effects were fully incorporated in the interim financial report as at 31 March 2022.
+With reference to the 2018, 2019 and 2020 tax periods, Generalfinance has therefore signed with the tax authorities the relative assessment settlements which led to the payment of (a) the penalties and the related interest accrued in relation to the higher tax payable by Generalfinance for EUR 79 thousand; and (b) the higher tax due for EUR 220 thousand (without prejudice to the possibility, in relation to the higher tax due only, of recovering the amount from the consolidating company).